CreedoW/Ro-Sniper-python/README.md

 ## How it works?

 It uses roblox inventory api to get item price.
-As it doesn't load catalog website it is faster then any other sniper programs.
+As it doesn't load catalog website it is faster than any other sniper programs.

 ## Requirements